 During the course of the movie, Natasha will face off against Tony Masters, aka Taskmaster, a villain with photographic reflexes and copycat abilities.
 Nothing much is known about Taskmaster or the role he’ll play in the film.

 In the comics, he’s a perpetual villain who often uses his copycat abilities to mimic the high-powered offence of heroes like Captain America, Black Panther and Spider-Man.
-The Black Widow team has nailed his costume rather well and he strongly resembles his comic counterpart.
+The costuming team has nailed his costume rather well and he strongly resembles his comic counterpart.

 His impact on the overall story is a mystery, but with multiple toys released for the character it’s likely he’ll play a major role.

 It’s getting 30 minutes of IMAX footage